alperakcan/libhmemory/README.md

 ### 2.1. compile-time options ###

-hthread configuration parameters can be set using <tt>make flags</tt>, please check example section for demonstration.
+hmemory configuration parameters can be set using <tt>make flags</tt>, please check example section for demonstration.

-- HTHREAD_ENABLE_CALLSTACK
+- HMEMORY_ENABLE_CALLSTACK

   default 1

   enable/disable reporting call trace information on error, useful but depends on <tt>libbdf</tt>, <tt>libdl</tt>, and
   <tt>backtrace function from glibc</tt>. may be disabled for toolchains which does not support backtracing.

-- HTHREAD_REPORT_CALLSTACK
+- HMEMORY_REPORT_CALLSTACK

   default 1

   dump callstack info (function call history) for error point.

-- HTHREAD_ASSERT_ON_ERROR
+- HMEMORY_ASSERT_ON_ERROR

   default 1